parisiancode/earthquake-kata/README.md

 ## 404 Not Found
 > [!NOTE]
-Only "/" and "/add" are allowed, otherwise, a 404 error will be display
+Only "/" and "/add" are allowed, otherwise, a 404 Not Found error will be display